Brindabella Airlines: History

 Brindabella Airlines was founded by Lara Corry in March 1994 initially as an air charter service.
+It was named after the Brindabella Range.
 Lara married Jeff Boyd who owned an aircraft maintenance business (WFL Engineering) later that year.
 The two businesses worked side by side until 2000 when they merged.
-In 2000, Brindabella Airlines added a flight training school to its operations; and in April 2003 commenced scheduled regional airline services.
-The flight training school closed in mid-2010.
+In 2000, Brindabella Airlines added a flight training school to its operations; and in April 2003 commenced scheduled regional airline services from Canberra to Albury, Newcastle and Wagga Wagga.
+The flight training school closed in March 2010.

 In May 2008 Brindabella Airlines introduced BAe Jetstream 41 aircraft.
 Brindabella took delivery of two J41s in December 2007.
 The Jetstream aircraft operated primarily on the Brisbane to Tamworth and Canberra to Newcastle routes.

 In 2011 Lara and Jeff Boyd sold the airline to Business Air Holdings, itself owned by former Grand Prix motorcycle racing competitors Roger Burnett and James Toseland; and Ian Woodley, the Chairman of BMI Regional owner Sector Aviation Holdings.
 Business Air Holdings also owned Aeropelican Air Services.

 In July 2013 the operations of Aeropelican Air Services and Brindabella were integrated under the Brindabella name.
 In July 2013 Brindabella entered a codeshare agreement with Qantas.